-He has also sung the Duruflé REQUIEM for the Vancouver Chamber Choir, MESSIAH with the National Arts Centre Orchestra and the Winnipeg Symphony, Bach’s Mass in B Minor and Haydn’s DIE SCHÖPFUNG with the Toronto Mendelssohn Choir and Estacio’s THE HOUSES STAND NOT FAR APART with the Richard Eaton Singers in Edmonton.
+In concert, Peter has appeared with the Elmer Iseler Singers of Toronto and the McGill Chamber Orchestra, sang Carmina Burana for Toronto’s Amadeus Choir, Beethoven’s Symphony No. 9 in Regina, and joined the Toronto Summer Music for Mahler’s Lieder eines fahrenden Gesellen.
+He has sung the Duruflé Requiem for the Vancouver Chamber Choir, Messiah with the National Arts Centre Orchestra and the Winnipeg Symphony, Bach’s Mass in B Minor and Haydn’s Die Schöpfung with the Toronto Mendelssohn Choir and Estacio’s The Houses Stand Not Far Apart with the Richard Eaton Singers in Edmonton.

-A former member of the Ensemble Studio of the Canadian Opera Company, he made his professional debut as Aeneas in Purcell’s DIDO AND AENEAS and sang Schlendrian in a staged production of Bach’s COFFEE CANTATA.
-Further Canadian Opera Company credits have included Sid and the Vicar in Britten’s ALBERT HERRING, and Wagner in FAUST.
-He was seen as Demetrius in Britten’s A MIDSUMMER NIGHT'S DREAM at Tanglewood and highlights of past seasons have included a Debut Atlantic tour of the Maritime provinces; recitals in Toronto, Montreal, Calgary, Saskatoon and Ottawa; and engagements with the Calgary Philharmonic, the Regina Symphony and l’Orchestre Symphonique de Québec.
+A former member of the Ensemble Studio of the Canadian Opera Company, Peter made his professional debut as Aeneas in Purcell’s Dido and Aeneas and sang Schlendrian in a staged production of Bach’s Coffee Cantata.
+Other Canadian Opera Company credits have included Sid and the Vicar in Britten’s Albert Herring, and Wagner in Faust.
+He was seen as Demetrius in Britten’s A Midsummer Night’s Dream at Tanglewood and other highlights of past seasons include a Debut Atlantic tour of the Maritime provinces; recitals in Toronto, Montreal, Calgary, Saskatoon and Ottawa; and engagements with the Calgary Philharmonic, and l’Orchestre symphonique de Québec.